 Sorting by Color

-The conventional approach to sorting laundry by color includes three loads: dark colors, light colors and whites.
-This is to prevent dark colors from bleeding into light colors and to allow for the use of chlorine bleach or other brighteners in a white load, if desired.
-Color sorting also relates to wash temperature: Dark colors do best in cold water, light colors in warm water and whites in hot water.
+The conventional approach to sorting laundry by color involves three loads: dark colors, light colors, and whites.
+This prevents dark colors from bleeding into light colors and allows you to bleach your whites as necessary without the risk of accidentally bleaching other clothes.
+Color sorting also accounts for various water temperature needs.
+Dark colors do best in cold water, light colors do best in warm or cold water, and whites do best in hot water.

 Sorting by Fabric Type

-That said, for anything that's really delicate or has "Hand Wash Only" on the label, wash the item by hand with a mild detergent like Woolite.
-Don't wring it out, which is hard on the garment.
-Just ball it up and squeeze it for several seconds.
-Then, if desired, place it in an empty washing machine and turn on the spin cycle for a minute or two.
-This won't damage the garment, and it will remove much of the remaining water.
+That said, for anything that's super delicate or very specifically has "hand-wash only" on the care label, do wash the item by hand with a mild detergent, like Woolite.
+Don't wring it out, as this is hard on the garment.
+Instead, just ball it up and squeeze it for several seconds.
+Then, if desired, press the garment between two clean towels to soak up any excess water.
 Finally, hang it or lay it flat to dry, as appropriate.